krishnaraj-ai/movie_booking_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Feel free to contribute, provide feedback, or use this project as a foundation for your own Flutter applications.
+Happy coding!